-I cannot stress this enough.
-I am personally “team carry-on”, but traveling with others is sometimes a different story.
-I highly recommend packing all medications in your carry-on luggage.
+I’m personally “team carry-on“, but traveling with others is sometimes a different story.
+I recommend packing all medications in your carry-on luggage.
 If syringes are used for diabetic purposes, please have some kind of documentation showing it is needed.
 I personally was worried this would be a problem going through security, but thankfully there were no issues.
 Even if you lose your luggage full of clothes, you have those prescription medications.
 Granted, there are ways to get a refill, but why would you want to deal with that headache while on vacation?

 Travel with Them

 There was a great debate on whether we should have my father travel by himself and get picked up in the event I couldn’t get him on the same flight as me.
-Some seniors have great pride and say they’re fine to travel by themselves, but only let them do this if you’re 100% certain.
+Some seniors have great pride and say they’re fine to travel by themselves, but only let them do this if you’re 100% certain they’ll be fine.

-Let’s face it, if you travel with a senior that has a physical, medical condition, or both, it’s just as hard for them too.
+Let’s face it, traveling with a senior that has a physical, medical condition, or both, it’s just as hard for them too.
 Try your best not to get frustrated and be as patient as you can.
 The last thing anyone wants is to feel that they’re being a burden.

 What are some other tips for traveling with a senior?